 Shannon Duty Free is delighted to present our new website showcasing the best of indigenous and innovative Irish design and the most popular products from our stores in the Bunratty Folk Park and at Shannon Duty-Free.

 Our online shop stocks a wide range of gorgeous glassware from many corners of the country.
-Not forgetting the exceptionall Irish jewellery, the epitome of elegance.
+Not forgetting the exceptional celtic jewelry, the epitome of elegance.

 The Shannon region has always been at the forefront of Irish fashion and giftware – the first ever duty-free shop began trading at the airport in 1947.
-Kitty Downes opened her kiosk to sell fine Irish lace and linen to the numerous travellers passing through.
-Our shop today has a vast variety of top quality products at highly competitive prices, while our shop and collect service allows you to browse and buy without adding to your outbound baggage.
+Kitty Downes opened her kiosk to sell fine Irish lace and linen to the numerous travelers passing through.
+Our shop today has a vast variety of top-quality products at highly competitive prices, while our shop and collect service allows you to browse and buy without adding to your outbound baggage.

 In the early 1930s, the townland of Rineanna (“meeting place of the birds” in Gaelic) along the north side of the Shannon estuary in County Clare was reputed as an ideal spot for wild duck and geese shooting.
 This same large, muddy, flat terrain near the sea was pinpointed as a perfect place for aviation activity.
 The first passenger aircraft, a Belgian airliner, landed at Rineanna in July 1939, and thus, Shannon Airport gradually came to be.

 The airport made history by opening the world’s first-ever duty-free industrial zone in 1947, selling souvenirs and gifts.
 The rest of our story is equally unique.
 In its heyday, the tarmac and terminal welcomed leading Hollywood screen stars and celebrities, including the marvelous Marilyn Monroe, the multi-talented Gene Kelly and the magnificent Yul Brenner.